valerielnd/Amazon_Vine_Analysis/README.md

 ### Determine Bias of Vine Reviews

-As $ellBy needs to determine if enrolling in a program like Amazon Vine worths it, we used PySpark and the data in the dataFrame we created for the vine table wich contains mainly information about the reviews about the software.
+As $ellBy needs to determine if enrolling in a program like Amazon Vine is worth it, we used PySpark and the data in the dataFrame we created for the vine table, which contains mainly information about the reviews about the software, to perform the next part of our analysis.

-To proceed, we created a new DataFrame in wich retrieve all the rows where the total_votes count is equal to or greater than 20 to pick reviews that are more likely to be helpful.
+To proceed, we created a new DataFrame in which we retrieved all the rows where the total_votes count is equal to or greater than 20 to pick reviews that are more likely helpful.

 ![vine_helpful]()